 First we need to make a felt ball.
 Wrap your styrofoam ball with a layer of wool roving.
 Now wrap it some more, but lay the roving down in a different direction.
 Now add a third layer, again in another direction.
 Make sure you cover the entire ball with wool.

-Note: The reason that you want the wool strips to overlap in contrasting directions is because this helps the fibers grab each other in the felting process.
-Also the reason you want to use smooth styrofoam is because we'll be removing the ball later and you can reuse it on something else.
-If you use the cheaper styrofoam balls with the rough edges, the felt will stick to it and be extremely difficult to remove.
+The reason that you want the wool strips to overlap in contrasting directions is because this helps the fibers grab each other in the felting process.
+Also the reason you want to use smooth styrofoam is because we’ll be removing the ball later and you can reuse it on something else.
+If you use the cheaper styrofoam balls with the rough edges, the felt will stick to it and may be extremely difficult to remove.

 Stuff the ball (carefully!) into a nylon stocking and tie the end(s) off so it won't fall out.